theupdateframework/python-tuf/docs/CLI.md

-Create a TUF repository in the current working directory.
+Create a bare TUF repository in the current working directory.
 A cryptographic key is *not* created nor set for each top-level role.
 ```Bash
 $ repo.py --init --bare
 ```